 Throughout the past several years, there have been a number of highly publicized cases in which one person was accused of harassing or cyberstalking another online or through a wide range of electronic communication mediums.
 These are often very emotional cases, with the alleged victim having suffered greatly due to the actions.
 However, the alleged perpetrator and their rights are often lost in this process, even when they are innocent until proven guilty.

-If you have been accused of or charged with cyberstalking, our firm is here to fight for your rights.
-At the Boca Raton office of The Rudman Law Group, we are former prosecutors who are aggressive in the protection of our clients.
-Our lawyers take the time to explain your options in a cyberstalking or other criminal case and our options for building a defense.
+If you have been accused of or charged with cyberstalking, the team at The Rudman Law Group is here to fight for your rights.
+They are former prosecutors who are aggressive in the protection of their clients from their Boca Raton office.
+The team at The Rudman Law Group takes the time to explain your options in a cyberstalking or other criminal case and their options for building a defense.

 What Is Cyberstalking?